nthGH1030/Sudoku/README.md

 - Highlight the answer input that is wrong (done)
 - Highlight the question inside the answer in different color (done)

-Implement data-base
+Implement database
 - create tables that save question, answer and user id in schema (done)

 - The database shall pre-load solve() to save question and answers before app launch (done)

+**#---it seemed i cannot assign questionkey and answer to question_db due to data type issue, perhaps the query reply is a dict ?-----#**

-- replace the sessions implementation inside the script and use database to get question and answers
+- replace the sessions implementation inside the script and use database to get question in "Game route" (done)

+- and then in answer "route"

 Implement register and login
 - implement user login and logout using session